 Questions to help understand yourself better

-Do you have clear rules and "package" of values by which you value your surroundings?
+Do you have clear rules and a "package" of values by which you evaluate your surroundings?

 Do you think you need to be good and right to be accepted and loved?